dric2018/zindi-arc-agi/README.md

     ```
 - Very fast (CUDA) and consistent with the solving process
 - Cannot solve larger inputs on M4 by default (crashes for grid size larger than 15x15)
-- Running on the test set takes ~2hrs
+- Running on the full test set takes ~2hrs in 8-bit precision, each output being generated in a maximum of `3-5min`
+- No extra prompting or sophisticated tuning
 - Pub.
 LB: 28.846% with baseline setup (pre-sealing)
     - While preparing my code for review, I noticed a mistake in the grid extraction logic `src/model.py - extract_out_grid` that seems to have affected the model's prediction workflow by replacing most of the predicted values with the `DEFAULT_BG_VALUE`.
+    - Fixing this bug resulted in a `Pub.
+LB score of 32.382%` (Priv.
+LB: 31.958%)

 ## TODO LIST
 - Try Qwen2.5 with better prompting and an addtion of tool use (specific functions for grid inference)